 On the other hand, Dr. Cristie Ann Jaca, the Managing Editor of JATM, talks about writing the method section of a scientific article and its importance to the researcher and the readers.
-She gave a short review of research designs and explained that the “Method” section of the article articulates what the researcher did and how it was done.
+She gave a short review on research designs and explained that the “Method” section of the article that articulates what the researcher did and how it was done.

 On the second day of the writing workshop, Dr. Adrian P. Ybañez extended his comprehensive discussion on writing the results and discussion part of the paper for publication and capped the presentation with the making of the conclusion.

 The afternoon session made all participants glued up to their laptops as they applied the concepts and guidelines provided in their manuscripts.
 This continued until the morning of the third day.